 When NLP and CBT are combined with the unparalleled benefits of hypnosis, bipolar disorder will become easier to maintain, and you will achieve faster results, so you can finally live a calmer and more joyful life.

 Act Today for a Brighter Tomorrow

 With the help of Anna Marchenko, our primary practitioner, people living with bipolar disorder can find hope and help.
-Anna is highly educated with master’s degrees in Arts and Education and certifications as a licensed counselor and hypnotist.
+Anna is highly educated with master’s degrees in Arts and Education and certifications as a licensed mental health counselor and hypnotist.
 She combines the best of cutting-edge research in psychology with her extensive hypnosis experience to create an effective program using hypnosis for bipolar disorder.